integreat-io/integreat-transformers/README.md

 When a `length` property is set, a given string that is longer than this length is shortened.
 If a `postfix` is given, it is appended to the end and the total length of the shortened text will still be no longer than `length`.

+### `type`

+The transformer will return a string indicating what type the pipeline data is.
+The known types are:

+- `string`
+- `number`
+- `boolean`
+- `date`
+- `null`
+- `undefined`
+- `object`
+- `array`

+This transformer works the same in both directions, as there is no way to go back to the original value.
+(If you do run data produced by this tranformer back in reverse, you will always end up with `'string'`, which is not very meaningful, but again -- there is no way to reproduce the value that we started with.)

 ### `unique`